qiyangduan/standard-models-1/telco/churn_prediction.md

 ### IBM mining solutions
 IBM acquired SPSS at 2009 and built its mining capability around SPSS offering.
 The best I can find would be some marketing brochure like [this](ftp://public.dhe.ibm.com/software/data/sw-library/spss/IBM_SPSS_Telco_Churn_datasheet.pdf).
+Not much useful.

 ## Different Solutions